Feeds:

 Comments

-Here is a trailer for How to Lose a Popularity Contest:
+Here is a trailer for Love Me, Love Me:

 Here is the list of the programming options to expect on TV this coming week:

-The first two episodes of the second season of Hijack will air online on Apple TV on January 14; meanwhile, on that same day, the second season finale of Palm Royale will air today on Apple TV.
+On February 11, the first three episodes of the second season of Cross will premiere online on Amazon Prime while that same day, the finale of the Britbox drama Riot Women will air online.

 Mark your calendars!